triton-inference-server/triton_distributed/examples/python_rs/llm/tensorrt_llm/README.md

 Annotated(data=', Paris, in terms of its history,', event=None, comment=[], id=None) Annotated(data=', Paris, in terms of its history, culture', event=None, comment=[], id=None)
 ```

-Next steps:
-- Building container with latest tensorrt_llm wheel.
-- Support and test TP>1: single-node , multi-GPU
-- Support and test TP>1: multi-node, multi-GPU
-- Support and test dissagregated serving: single-node
-- Support and test dissagregated serving: multi-node

-NOTE: For multi-node deployment we need to handle the MPI_WORLD setup.

 ### 2. Disaggregated Deployment